lanl/dfnWorks/internal/Documentation/sphinx-docs/source/pydfnworks.rst

-.. _dfnworks-python-chapter:
+.. _dfnWorks-python-chapter:

-pydfnworks: the dfnWorks python package
+pydfnWorks: the dfnWorks python package
 ========================================

-The pydfnworks package allows the user to easily run dfnWorks from the command line and  call dfnWorks within other python scripts.
-Because pydfnworks is a package, users can call individual methods from the package easily.
+The pydfnWorks package allows the user to easily run dfnWorks from the command line and  call dfnWorks within other python scripts.
+Because pydfnWorks is a package, users can call individual methods from the package easily.

-The pydfnworks must be setup by the user using the following command in the directory dfnWorks-Version2.0/pydfnworks/ :
+The pydfnWorks must be setup by the user using the following command in the directory dfnWorks-Version2.0/pydfnWorks/ :

 python setup.py install (if the user has admin privileges), OR:

 python setup.py install --user (if the user does not have admin privileges):

-The documentation below includes all the methods and classes of the pydfnworks package.
+The documentation below includes all the methods and classes of the pydfnWorks package.

-DFNWORKS
+dfnWorks
 ----------
-.. autoclass:: pydfnworks.DFNWORKS
+.. autoclass:: pydfnWorks.dfnWorks
     :members:

 dfnGen